undefinedmint/undefinedmint.github.io/src/content/programming/precaching-in-web-apps.md

 A Service Worker is a background script that intercepts network requests, manages caching, and enables features like offline support and push notifications.

+It is like a programmable proxy running in the browser background.
+You can think of it as a JavaScript thread that lets your app intercept network requests and fake server responses.

 ### 2.2 Service Worker Lifecycle